Connect with us

 “That is beyond frustrating.
 People shouldn’t have to be like, ‘It’s not worth the fight to get my medical treatment,’” Marks said.

-The process Marks encountered is called “prior authorization,” or sometimes “pre-certification,” a tool insurers say they use to rein in costs and protect from unnecessary or ineffective medical treatment.
+The process Marks encountered is called “prior authorization,” or sometimes “pre-certification,” a tool insurers say they use to rein in costs and protect patients from unnecessary or ineffective medical treatment.
 But the practice has prompted backlash from patients like Marks, as well as groups representing medical professionals and hospitals that say prior authorization can interfere with treatment, cause medical provider burnout, and increase administrative costs.

-In January, the Biden administration announced new rules to streamline the process for patients with certain health plans, after attempts stalled out in Congress, a bill that passed the House in 2022.
+In January, the Biden administration announced new rules to streamline the process for patients with certain health plans, after attempts stalled out in Congress, including a bill that passed the House in 2022.
 But states are considering prior authorization bills that go even further.
 Last year, lawmakers in 29 states and Washington, D.C., considered some 90 bills to limit prior authorization requirements, according to the American Medical Association, with notable victories in New Jersey and Washington, D.C.
 The physicians association expects more bills this year, many with provisions spelled out in model legislation the group drafted.

-In 2018, health insurers signed a consensus statement with various medical facility and provider groups that broadly laid out for improving the prior authorization process.
+In 2018, health insurers signed a consensus statement with various medical facility and provider groups that broadly laid out areas for improving the prior authorization process.
 But the lack of progress since then has shown the need for legislative action, said Jack Resneck Jr., past president of the AMA and a current trustee.

 “They have not lived up to their promises,” Resneck said.